katherine983/chaosgame/plot_animation_tutorial/README.md

-# Tutorial on Plot Animations with Chaos Game
+# Tutorial on Plot Animations with Matplotlib and Chaos Game

 For this tutorial you will need:
 - python